I shall be telling this with a sigh,

 cherish as human beings, including our rational faculties.

 Who is doing this completely?
 No one, and the people that promulgate

 this idea are the arrogant ones, the tricky egotistical

 deniers of reality.
 Meanwhile, they strive very hard to be

 somebody in the world, make a name for themselves.

-Hypocrisy!
-Which was the ultimate (temporary) condemnation by J-man.
+This is hypocrisy at its worst!
+Which was the ultimate (temporary) condemnation by

 Mysticism in stark contrast to J